Javascript Language

 5. BigInt (unbounded integer)

-8. Object (which includes functions and several important built-in types).
+8. Object (which includes functions and several important built-in types, including some listed above.)

 1. Since types are dynamic, no conversion on assignment.